 In many cases, different worldviews may present behaviors that are contrary to our own beliefs, particularly in many regions where US forces deploy.
 Your ability to suspend judgment in order to understand another perspective is essential to establishing relationships with your host-nation counterparts.
 The ability to withhold your opinion and strive to understand a culture from a member of that culture's perspective is known as cultural relativism.
-It often involves taking an alternate perspective when interpreting others' behaviors and critical to your ability to achieve mission success.
+It often involves taking an alternate taking an alternate perspective when interpreting others' behaviors and is critical to your ability to achieve mission success.

-As vou travel throughout Turkev you will encounter cultural patterns of meaning that are common across the country.
+As you travel throughout Turkey, you will encounter cultural patterns of meaning that are common across the country.
 What follows is a general description of 12 cultural domains which can be used to frame those cultural patterns of meaning.